DarkRelay-Security-Labs/vulnlab_aws/README.md

 `terraform destroy --auto-approve`

 # About the Terraform Script
+Configures on EC2 micro instance to host containers.

-Configures ingress rules for ports 22,80,81,82 and 83 to allow SSH and HTTP.
+Configures ingress rules for ports 80,81,82,83,85 and 85 to allow traffic from your IP only.

+Configures ingress rules for port 22 to allow traffic from any IP.

 Configures egress rule for all traffic outbound connections.